avrech/learning2cut/README.md

 On Niagara, inside `learning2cut/experiments/room4improvement` run:
 > python run_scip_adaptive.py --rootdir $SCRATCH/room4improvement --nnodes 20 --ncpus_per_node 80

-Running this command line `K` times will generate adaptive policy for `K` lp rounds.
+Running this command line `2K` times will generate adaptive policy for `K` lp rounds.

 ### Compute `scip_tuned_avg` baseline
+On Niagara, inside `learning2cut/experiments/room4improvement` run:
+> python run_scip_tuned_avg.py --rootdir $SCRATCH/room4improvement --datadir $SCRATCH/learning2cut/data --nnodes 20 --ncpus_per_node 60

+After all jobs finish run again to finalize stuff.

 ### Evaluate all baselines ###
-To compare all baselines in terms of solving time, run again `run_experiment` pointing to the rootdir where scip tuned and adaptive results are stored.
+To compare all baselines in terms of solving time, run again `run_experiment` pointing to the rootdir where `scip_tuned`, `scip_tuned_avg` and `scip_adaptive` results are stored.
 The script will test all baselines on the local machine one by one without multiprocessing.
 Results will be saved to a csv and png files.